microsoft/OpenType-SVG-Font-Editor/README.md

 font.
 It was designed to simplify the process of creating SVG-based icon fonts, with web and app designers in mind.
 It can be considered a simpler, GUI-based version of the [`addSVGtable`](https://github.com/adobe-type-tools/opentype-svg) tool by Miguel Sousa of Adobe.
-Both of these tools use OpenType's ['svg ' table](https://www.microsoft.com/typography/otspec/svg.htm) to include SVG content in the font file.
+Both of these tools use OpenType's [SVG Table](https://www.microsoft.com/typography/otspec/svg.htm) to include SVG content in the font file.

 This project was originally developed by Microsoft interns Alice Wen, Anya